| Title: | Vectors Representing Random Variables |

 Get a count of the random draws

-held by x
+held by x.
+If x

 does not hold random draws, then n_draw()